Hezkezl/saint-csv-parser-v2/README.md

 Run as command: php bin/console app:parse:csv Hello:World
 ```

 This will generate the file `World.php` in the folder `src/Parser/Hello`.
 This is where your code will live.

+Following this principle you could do:

+- `php bin/console app:parse:create AwesomeProject AchievementPoints`
+    - Filename: `src/Parser/AwesomeProject/AchievementPoints.php`
+    - Command: `php bin/console app:parse:csv AwesomeProject:AchievementPoints`

 You can test run your parser straight away by running: